aromig/notes/csharp_oop.md

 ## Generic Classes

 Classes can be generic along the same lines of thinking.
-A common use for a generic class is for defining collections of items, where adding & removing items are performed in the same way regardless of datatype.
+A common use for a generic class is for defining collections of items, where adding & removing items are performed in the same way regardless of data type.

 A common generic class is a collection called a stack, where items are __pushed__ (added to the top of the stack) and __popped__ (removed from the top of the stack).
 This is usually referred to as LIFO (Last In, First Out) since the item that is removed on a pop operation is the last one that was recently added.
 The .Net Framework has this Stack<T> class built-in under the System.Collections.Generic namespace.